AutomatingSciencePipeline/Monorepo/docs/docs/tutorial/usage.md

 GLADOS supports experiments that:

-* run on Python 3.8, with no external packages aside from `configparser`, and no multiprocessing/threading features
+* run on Python 3.8 through a single Python file, with no external packages aside from `configparser`, and no multiprocessing/threading features
 * are packaged in a `.jar` executable
 * are compiled into a binary executable for Unix systems, such that a base Debian system can run it